speedment/speedment-doc/pages/hazelcast.md

 **Requires Speedment Enterprise 3.1.10 or later.**

-Using the Hazelcast Bundles, Speedment can greatly simplify working with Hazelcast and can:
+Using the Hazelcast Bundles, Speedment can greatly simplify working with Hazelcast and can, from an existing database, automatically generate:
-- Automatically generate a Java domain model from an existing database
+- Java domain data model (e.g. entities)
-- Automatically generate serialization support for Hazelcast
+- Hazelcast Serialization support
-- Automatically generate configuration handling for Hazelcast
+- Hazelcast configuration handling
-- Automatically generate Hazelcast indexing based on the underlying database indexing
+- Hazelcast indexing based on the underlying database indexing

+In addition to this, Speedment and the Hazelcast Bundles also provides:
-- Provide automatic ingest of data from an existing database to the Hazelcast grid
+- Automatic ingest of data from an existing database to the Hazelcast grid
-- Provide access to the Hazelcast grid for additional languages such as
+- Access to the Hazelcast grid for additional languages such as
   -  C++
   -  node.js
   -  C#